SNF-Root/VPD-ICPMS/README.md

 There are three 3D printed components required for the syringe head:

-- 00X_Syringe_Holder_Body
+- 005_Syringe_Holder_Body
-- 00X_Syringe_Holder_Rack
+- 006_Syringe_Holder_Rack
-- 00X_Syringe_Holder_Pinion
+- 007_Syringe_Holder_Pinion

 <details>
   <summary> Click here for a details about 3D printing orientation and settings
   <br></br>
   </summary>

-  TODO: Include pictures of recommended print orientation and print settings for the three components
+  TODO: Include pictures of recommended print orientation and print settings for the  components.
+This should be a copy from the complete 3D print list above.

 </details>

-First, use three M3 screws included with the hot end to mount the Syringe Holder Body onto the gantry, as pictured below.
+First, use three XX mm long MX screws included with the hot end to mount the Syringe Holder Body onto the gantry, as pictured below.

 *Include image of the syringe holder body mounted on the gantry*

-Next, use four M3 screws included with the extruder stepper motor to mount the extruder stepper motor onto the backside of the syringe holder body, as pictured below.
-Make sure the stepper motor cable leaves in the direction away from the LCD panel.
+Next, use XXX M3 screws included with the extruder stepper motor to mount the extruder stepper motor onto the backside of the syringe holder body, as pictured below.
+Make sure the stepper motor cable points in the direction away from the LCD panel.

 *Include image of the syringe holder body and stepper motor*